ramitdour/time-box-app/README.md

 ## Future Enhancements

-*(List a few ideas for future development.
-This shows you can think ahead.)*
 *   **Data Persistence per Date:** Implement a more robust way to save and load plans for different dates (e.g., using IndexedDB for more structured local storage or a backend service).
 *   **Cloud Sync:** Option to sync data across devices using a backend service (e.g., Firebase).
 *   **Task Reminders/Notifications:** Integrate browser notifications for upcoming time-boxed activities.